Kuria-Mbatia/notioc-canvas-mcp-server/README.md

 - **Direct Integration**: Communicates directly with Canvas APIs
 - **Environment Variables**: API keys are stored safely in environment variables

-## 🐛 Troubleshooting

-### Common Issues

-1. **"Canvas configuration missing" error**
-   - Ensure `.env` file exists with correct `CANVAS_BASE_URL` and `CANVAS_ACCESS_TOKEN`

-2. **"Access denied" errors**
-   - Verify your Canvas API token has the necessary permissions
-   - Check that you're enrolled in the course you're trying to access

-3. **"Course not found" errors**
-   - Ensure the course ID is correct
-   - Verify you have access to the specified course

-4. **File content not loading**
-   - Make sure your LlamaParse API key is correctly configured
-   - Large files may be truncated for performance
-   - Some file types may only provide metadata

 ## 🤝 Contributing

 1. Fork the repository